-Playa Vista is a recent development which has gained huge amounts of popularity in the past few years.
+Playa Vista is a recent development that has gained huge amounts of popularity in the past few years.
 The neighborhood borders Marina Del Rey and Culver City and its popularity can largely be attributed to its buzzing and growing tech scene.
-Google, Facebook, Yahoo, its Microsoft, IMAX and YouTube have already made Playa there home accompanied by hundreds of promising startups.
+Google, Facebook, Yahoo, Microsoft, IMAX and YouTube have already made Playa their home accompanied by hundreds of promising startups.

 Culver City is located between Venice and Mar Vista, with immediate access to Downtown, making it a popular destination for many businesses, especially those in entertainment.
 Culver City has famously been known for its ties to the film and television industries since the early 1920s.
 Sony Studios, NFL Network and many others are headquartered here.
 Companies such as Apple, Amazon, HBO, and Nike have a presence in this market.

 What does Downtown Los Angeles have to offer?

 Serving as the epicenter for business across a wide range of industries, from law and finance to the growing tech & media markets, Downtown is an exhilarating international city.
 The city’s mix of modern high-rises, historical landmarks and creative spaces, paired with its unbeatable dining, entertainment and retail options, make DTLA a world-class living and working environment.

 What types of businesses and attractions are situated here?